George Russell (racing driver): Mercedes Junior Team

 As Russell advanced through the junior pyramid, the costs of racing grew significantly.
 He estimated that it cost "£50K a year if you want to compete, £200K if you want to win."
 Steve Russell spent roughly £1.5m to fund his son's junior career.
 When Russell was sixteen, his father explained that he could not keep on funding him and that Russell needed to find a junior driver programme.
+(Not long after that, Russell faced an £800K bill for a single Formula Two season.)

 Russell applied for a spot on the Mercedes Junior Team.
 Unlike modern Formula One driver academies, Mercedes signed only one driver at a time, although it funded additional drivers on a short-term basis.
 To sway Mercedes leadership, Russell prepared a Microsoft PowerPoint presentation explaining why the team should sign him.

 To audition Russell for a full-time academy spot, Mercedes boss Toto Wolff offered to fund Russell's 2015 European Formula Three season.
 However, Mercedes's top F3 affiliate was Prema, from which Russell had already been vetoed.
 Russell chose Volkswagen, which did not have a Formula One team at the time.
 At season's end, BMW offered him a DTM drive, but Mercedes persuaded him to bet on himself, offering him funding for a second F3 season and making him the senior team's simulator driver.
 Russell switched to a Mercedes-powered F3 team for 2016.

 In early 2017, Russell officially joined the Mercedes Junior Team.
 Wolff "set hard targets" for Russell, asking him to win the GP3 and Formula 2 titles before progressing to Formula One.